BuiQuangTrinh/BIT-X-Runtime-Proof/x5_reflex_layer/README.md

 ## 🔥 Insight

 > Intelligence is not only about thinking.
 > It is also about knowing when not to think.
+>
+> And knowing when to act before thinking.